Bios-Marcel/SA-MP_Log/README.md

 ## Installation:

 1. Download the package
+2. Put sscanf and Directory into the plugins folder
+3. Put Log.amx into your filterscripts folder
-2. insert sscanf and the Directory plugin into your server.cfg `plugin sscanf Directory`
+4. insert sscanf and the Directory plugin into your server.cfg `plugins sscanf Directory`
-3. insert Log into your server.cfg `filterscripts Log`
+5. insert Log into your server.cfg `filterscripts Log`
-4. Start your server
+6. Start your server

-If any errors occur, just ask me for help.
+If any errors occur, just [ask for my help](marceloschr@googlemail.com).

 ## Configuration: